 Furthermore, the stock TaylorMade Sim2 Max 9-iron is fitted with 38 degrees of loft.
 While it is weaker than the Mavrik design, it is still stronger than the standard lofts mentioned by the Golf Monthly writer.

-Based on this information, the loft of the Sim2 Max 9-iron is the equivalent of the standard 8-iron loft.
+Based on this information, the Sim2 Max 9-iron degree loft is equivalent to the standard 8-iron loft.

 - Easy iron to launch